-- EPI 526 Analysis of Publicly Available Databases for Epidemiologic and Health Services Research - EPI 527 Design and Conduct of Trials in Preventive Medicine - EPI 528 Systematic Review and Meta-Analysis (on hold for fall, 2018) - EPI 288 Introduction to Data Mining and Risk Prevention
+- EPI 526 Analysis of Publicly Available Databases for Epidemiologic and Health Services Research - EPI 527 Design and Conduct of Trials in Preventive Medicine - EPI 528 Systematic Review and Meta-Analysis - EPI 288 Introduction to Data Mining and Risk Prevention

 The last four courses are part of the MPH in Epidemiology (MPH-EPI) Program.
 Students in that program have priority for enrollment, but these online courses are also available to summer-only degree students if space permits.
 Summer-only students are only allowed to enroll in online courses for a max 6.5 credits per term and max of 11.25 credits for their degree program.
-Consult the Warisha Amin, Academics Coordinator, with questions or concerns.
+Consult Jeffrey Noyes with questions or concerns.